This article was previously published February 5, 2020, and was updated May 13, 2022

 Baking Soda Deodorizer

-Baking soda is a tried and true odor eliminator and non-toxic cleaning product for pets.
+Baking soda is a tried and true odor eliminator and a non-toxic cleaning product for pets.
 You can sprinkle this on areas that have accumulated a pet smell, such as a litter box or dog bed.

 Baking soda is also a fantastic natural additive to the laundry to get pet smell out of fabric while boosting the cleansing effects of your detergent.